dimagi/commcare-cloud/docs/services/postgresql.md

 ## Usage in CommCare

-PostgreSQL is one of the primary databases that CommCare users.
+PostgreSQL is one of the primary databases that CommCare uses.

 There are a few different categories of data that are stored in PostgreSQL: